6thSem-Lab-Programs/CG-Lab/README.md

 Remember to pull from remote repo before pushing to update your local repo with all the changes:
 `git pull origin master`

-To maintain separate versions put your files in folders of your names.
+To maintain separate versions and prevent merge issues put your files in folders of your names.